Zuo Shusheng

 Zuo Shusheng (左树声 (左樹聲, Zuǒ Shùshēng); born 13 April 1958 in Tianjin) is a former Chinese international soccer player and manager.
-As a player, he played for Tianjin City FC (now currently known as Tianjin Teda F.C.) and Dutch team FC Zwolle before he retired.
-As a manager, he returned to his former club in Tianjin where he has twice managed them in his career, with his greatest achievement being when he managed the club to a fourth-place finish in the 2008 Chinese Super League and a chance to play in the 2009 AFC Champions League for the first time.
+As a player, he played for Tianjin City FC (currently known as Tianjin Teda F.C.) and Dutch team FC Zwolle before he retired.
+As a manager, he returned to his former club in Tianjin where he has twice managed them in his career, with his greatest achievements being taking the club to a fourth-place finish in the 2008 Chinese Super League and a chance to play in the 2009 AFC Champions League for the first time.

 Club career

-Zuo Shusheng started his football career when he played for Tianjin City FC (currently known as Tianjin Teda F.C.) in the 1978 league season.
+Zuo Shusheng started his football career when he played for Tianjin City (currently known as Tianjin Jinmen Tiger F.C.) in the 1978 league season.
 With them he helped them win the 1980 as well as the 1983 league title (which they shared with Guangdong Provincial Team in 1983).
 After begin an integral member of the Tianjin squad for ten years he would be given the opportunity join FC Zwolle of the Netherlands in 1988.

 International career

-Zuo Shusheng would make his debut against South Korea on December 29, 1978 in an Asian Cup qualifier which China lost 1–0.
+Zuo Shusheng would make his debut against South Korea on 29 December 1978, in an Asian Cup qualifier which China lost 1–0.
 Despite the defeat he would still be included in the squad that took part in the 1980 AFC Asian Cup and while the tournament saw China play disappointingly Zuo Shusheng would nevertheless start to become an integral member of the Chinese team.
 By the time of the 1984 AFC Asian Cup arrived Zuo Shusheng would now captain the team to a runners up position, however he retired from international football in 1985 after China lost a crucial 1986 FIFA World Cup qualification game against Hong Kong.